ogamel/adaptive_genome/research_notes.md

 It seems to me likely that score pattern is a consequence of the probability pattern.
 On the other hand, for frame = 2 the probability is slightly higher is negative strand while score is higher in positive strand.

+### Genetic Code
+Delve into genetic code, whether the symmetries above can shed light on its properties.
+- Found interesting graph between amino acids were edges are reverse complement codons.
+Get two disconnected graphs, size 7 and 14.
+The larger can itself is two graphs sizes 8 and 5 connected only by stop codon.
+- But what does that even mean?
+RC the codon only makes sense if both strands are transcribed. actually no, two connected AAs can mean they have common reverse codons

+- plotted score and count by amino acid, for each frame and strand.
+Interestingly,
+- s=1, f=0 real has very few stops.
+  - stop, M, W have no negative GERP in any codon, very conserved.
+I understand stop and M (start), but why W?
+Could it be because it is "surrounded by Stop in the Genetic code?"
+  - stop's last codon is most conserved

 ### Artificial genome
 I did analysis on "artificial genome", creating some random genetic code and reverse translating English text, then doing K-mer analysis.
 As expected, there is no pattern.
 2-mers independent of frame - makes sense, because the frame